stevej/scala-build/README.txt

 - skip.download
     don't download ivy; assume it's present
+- skip.test
+    don't run test suite
+- skip.docs
+    don't build docs
 - libs.extra
+    any extra files to copy into dist/<p>/libs/ during compile
 - dist.extra
+    any extra files to copy into dist/<p> during compile
-- skip.test
+- config.extra
+    any extra files to copy into config/ during compile

 Extra ivy thingies
 ------------------

+- e:buildpackage
+    causes a build.properties file to be created in the named package (stores version #, etc -- used by RuntimeEnvironment in configgy)
 - e:thriftpackage
-- e:buildpackage
+    output package for generated thrift classes; causes thrift DDLs to be compiled
 - e:testclass
+    class to execute for unit tests -- required, in order to run tests
 - e:stresstestclass
+    class to execute for stress tests (optional)
 - e:jarclassname

-  tests are only built & run if:
-    - ivy.xml defines "e:testclass"
-    - "skip.test" is not defined
-  docs are only built if:
-    - "skip.docs" is not defined
-  build.properties is generated only if:
-    - ivy.xml defines "e:buildpackage"

-  ivy attributes:
-    - e:thriftpackage
-      output package for generated thrift classes; causes thrift DDLs to be compiled

-  ant properties:
-    - libs.extra
-      any extra files to copy into dist/libs/ during packaging
-    - dist.extra
-      any extra files to copy into dist/ during packaging
+    creates an executable jar with this as the main class name

+JNI
+---

+JNI will be built if there appears to be a `build.xml` file in src/main/jni/.
+That ant file should contain a "clean" target and a "compile" target.

+Post-compile, the jni/ folder is expected to look like this: src/
+    main/
+      jni/
+        build.xml  -- used to build the jni packages
+        <package>/
+          target/
+            *.so  -- copied into dist/<p>/
+            *.jnilib  -- copied into dist/<p>/
+            *.jar  -- copied into dist/<p>/

+There may be as many <package> folders in jni/ as you desire.